09 July 2019 13:37

 [Image credit: EOS]

-Many industries are now using 3D printing in their product development and production processes.
+3D printing is now being used across many industries for prototyping, product development and production.
 From automotive to construction, industries can benefit from faster lead times, greater design freedom and toolless manufacturing offered by 3D printing.

 However, many companies remain hesitant about embracing 3D printing, often out of a lack of understanding of how the technology is currently being used in their sector, and uncertainty as to whether it is the right time to invest.

-The Chart is divided into four main stages, characterising the adoption rate of 3D printing:
+The chart is divided into four main adoption stages, which we’ve described below.

 - Early stage.
 At this stage, early adopters are only just beginning to investigate the capabilities of the technology.
 While there are a lot of R&D initiatives and pilot projects, actual real-life case studies are few and far between.